Resources

 The Northstar Digital Literacy Program offered through the Public Library System can help you build the skills needed to use a computer and the internet in daily life, employment, health and education.

-Hawaiʻi Broadband and
+Hawaiʻi Broadband Office

 Pacific Basin Telehealth Resource Center (PBTRC)

 The Pacific Basin Telehealth Resource Center (PBTRC) is committed to expanding the availability of healthcare to underserved populations via telehealth and serves as the primary telehealth information resource for the Pacific region.
-If you need assistance implementing a telehealth program or aren’t sure where to begin, PBTRC can help you get started.

 Hawaiʻi Broadband Hui